Integral-Zone/iz-scan-extension/README.md

 5. **Integrated Issue Viewer**: View all identified issues directly within your project files in VS Code.

 ## Getting Started
-1. **Installation**: Install Falcon Scan from the VS Code marketplace.
+1. **Installation**: Install IZ Scan from the VS Code marketplace.
-2. **Licensing**: Before using Falcon Scan, ensure you have a valid license.
-Without a license, Falcon Scan's capabilities will be restricted.
+2. **Licensing**: Before using IZ Scan, ensure you have a valid license.
+Without a license, IZ Scan's capabilities will be restricted.
 3. **Setup**: After installation and licensing, set up your rule profiles or use the pre-built ones to start scanning!

 ## How to Use
-1. **Scan**: Right-click on your project file in VS Code and select 'Falcon Scan' to analyze.
+1. **Scan**: Right-click on your project file in VS Code and select 'IZ Scan' to analyze.
 2. **View Issues**: Detected issues will be highlighted.
 Click on an issue to view details and suggested fixes.
 3. **Auto-fix**: For issues with suggested fixes, use the auto-fix feature to instantly correct your code.
 ## Licensing
 Falcon Scan requires a license to unlock its full potential.
 Contact [Integral Zone](https://integralzone.com/contact/) for licensing details.

 ## Support & Feedback
-For support, feedback, or feature requests, please reach out to Integral Zone's support team or create an issue on our [GitHub repository](https://github.com/Integral-Zone/falcon-scan-extension).
+For support, feedback, or feature requests, please reach out to Integral Zone's support team or create an issue on our [GitHub repository](https://github.com/Integral-Zone/iz-scan-extension).

 ## About
 **Integral Zone** specializes in creating developer-centric tools aimed at enhancing productivity and ensuring high code standards.
 Visit our [website]([https://www.integralzone.com](https://www.integralzone.com/)) for more information.